Mister-Good-Deal/poker-tracker-cpp/README.md

 ### Websockets

-This service handles communication with the poker room via websockets.
-It enables real-time data exchange between the bot and the poker room.
+This service handles communication between the poker bot via websockets and the frontend app.
+It enables real-time data exchange between the bot and the frontend VueJs application.

 *Services used*